 A Guide to the FMCSA’s New Entry-Level Driver Training (ELDT)

-FMCSA’s new entry-level driver training requires that new commercial drivers pass an approved curriculum prior to obtaining a CDL.
+FMCSA’s new entry-level driver training requires that new commercial drivers pass an approved curriculum before obtaining a CDL.
 This curriculum covers five areas of instruction related to driving a commercial motor vehicle.
 The ELDT is intended to improve highway safety and ensure proper training for all CDL holders.

 Our guide below details everything you need to know about FMCSA’s new entry-level driver training, including who’s required to take it, when the new rule goes into effect, and more.